wpballa/gps-boat/README.md

 boat-gpsdhd.py works for the Pimoroni Scroll pHAT HD Hardware assembly is identical
-The only other change needed, besides loading the HD library from Pimoroni is to change the /etc/rc.local startup to point to the hd version of the program
+The only other changes needed, are to load the scrollphatHD library from Pimoroni and sudo apt-get install python3-pip pip3 install flake and to change the /etc/rc.local startup to point to the hd version of the program